 This diagram perfectly illustrates the point I’m making here.
 If you cut down on cost, either the quality will be poor, or the time taken to build the product will take much longer.
 A poor quality product is not worth pushing out, and if the product is late in entering the market, your competitors will have entered the market and capitalized on the opportunity you were waiting for.

-The MVP stage of product development is typically fast, inexpensive, and functional.
+The MVP product development stages are typically fast, inexpensive, and functional.
 The stages after that need a smooth flow of finances if one is to achieve quality in a timely manner.

 An app that is being pushed into the market needs to stand the most rigorous testing of all: that of the customers.
 It needs to function on all operating systems, regardless of their version and how old it is.
 This kind of testing, quality standard, and functionality is only possible if time and attention are paid to the creation of the product.
 Customers need to feel that it fills a gap in their life, or fulfils a need.